 Eastern Maine Community College is committed to student success.
 In keeping with that philosophy, tutoring and other academic support services for Eastern Maine Community College students are available through the Student Success Center in Maine Hall.
-Arrangements for obtaining this type of assistance can be made directly through the Center.
+In person and on-line tutoring services are available at no cost to EMCC students.
+Arrangements for obtaining this type of assistance can be made directly through the Student Success Center or by emailing tutoring@emcc.edu.